ruby-grape/grape/README.md

 The maintainers of Grape are working with Tidelift to deliver commercial support and maintenance.
 Save time, reduce risk, and improve code health, while paying the maintainers of Grape.
 Click [here](https://tidelift.com/subscription/request-a-demo?utm_source=rubygems-grape&utm_medium=referral&utm_campaign=enterprise) for more details.

-In 2020, we plan to use the money towards gathering Grape contributors for dinner in New York City.

 ## Installation

 Ruby 2.4 or newer is required.